Hqin2019/pCO2-reconstruction/README.md

 A copy of the GNU General Public License is available at http://www.gnu.org/licenses/.

+The Github repository has been released with a DOI 10.5281/zenodo.4536580 The current link to this release is https://doi.org/10.5281/zenodo.4536580

+Please cite this repository by

+Wang, Guizhi, Shen, S.P.
+Samuel, Chen, Yao, & Qin, Huan.
+(2021, February 12).
+Hqin2019/pCO2-reconstruction: pco2 reconstruction study code repository (Version v1.0.1).
+Zenodo. http://doi.org/10.5281/zenodo.4536580

 ## Data and data treatment
 This repository includes two datasets in the `data` folder: `RSdata.csv` and `OBdata.csv`.
 They are the input data for the R codes for the paper of Wang et al. (2020).